achall9/fe-interview/README.md

 1. Must use react with hooks
 2. Must use react-redux with hooks
+3. Must git
-3. Must use the fetch API
+4. Must use the fetch API
+5. Clean and readable code is highly valued
+5. If create-react-app is used, make sure to clean up and remove anything that's not used.